House Approves Spending Bill With $1.6 Billion For Border Wall

 Construction of prototypes for President Donald Trump’s long-promised border wall has been delayed until winter once bidders who were passed over filed protests, according to an update obtained by CNN.

-Despite Trump’s pledge to make Mexico pay for the wall, the bill initially turns to taxpayer money to construct a carrier along the southwest border.
+Despite Trump’s pledge to make Mexico pay for the wall, the bill initially turns to taxpayer money to construct a barrier along the southwest border.
 Congress has yet to appropriate any money for Trump’s signature campaign pledge, so the prototypes have been the only step the administration has been able to take in executing Trump’s vision.

 Money for the wall is part of a broader $788 billion spending bill funding defense and veterans programs.
-The 326-page measure would make good on longtime GOP promise including giving veterans programs a 5 percent increase and fund a 2.4 percent military pay raise.
+The 326-page measure would make good on longtime GOP promises, including giving veterans programs a 5 percent increase and fund a 2.4 percent military pay raise.

 To avert a government shutdown, lawmakers have until the end of September to pass all necessary spending bills, according to the New York Times.